helixuscreator/html-game/README.md

 **Controls:**

-* Click or tap an item to select
+* Click on an item and then on a neighboring item to swap them.
-* Swap with an adjacent item to create matches
+* Or swipe an item in the desired direction to swap it with the neighboring item.

 **Technologies:**